 Payables and Purchasing Coordinator

 Jane VanDerMeer has worked at NDSU since 1998.
 Before working in the Office of Teaching and Learning, she worked in the Veterinary and Microbiology Department and was hired by the Office of Distance and Continuing Education in 2002, now a program of the Office of Teaching and Learning.
 VanDerMeer is responsible for accounts payables for the Office of Teaching and Learning as well as its associated grant-funded programs.
-She produces fund balance and expense reports that help the director and associate director in making budgetary decisions for the office.
+She produces fund balance and expense reports that help the acting director in making budgetary decisions for the office.
 In addition, VanDerMeer purchases and tracks delivery of office supplies and equipment ensuring the office always has necessary supplies for efficient work.

 Staff listed in this section are individuals from across the NDSU campus who are able to assist with a variety of instructional needs and questions.